Preparing Your Dyslexic Student for College – A Parent’s Perspective

-- If your student has technology they are already comfortable with (Apple or Windows), ask it that can be used at the college and is technical support available.
+- If your student has technology they are already comfortable with, ask if what they use can be used at the college and if technical support is available.

 Students should realize that they have responsibility for making this process work.
 The Disability Office is not responsible for knowing about the student’s upcoming exams nor delivering the student’s letter of accommodations to their Instructors.
 Just as with other parts of college life such as applying for housing and financial aid, it is the responsibility of the student to follow the process as defined by the college.

 It’s important that your child understand their rights and available accommodations so that they can advocate for themselves for a rich college experience.